-There are many factors to consider in a college search and it is up to you to determine how heavily they weigh in the choice you make.
+There are many factors to consider in a college search.
+It is up to you to determine how heavily they weigh in the choice you make.
 For some students, geographic location or weather is key.
 For others, the academics or sports teams.
 However, for some students, politics may play a role in the decision.

 If you are a student with very clear political leanings and want to make the campus political atmosphere a significant factor in your college search and decision you may want to do some research.
 Though there are many websites and articles that circulate rankings of the “most liberal colleges” or “most conservative colleges” I recommend you do a little digging for yourself.